sgkertsos/traffic-sign-classification/README.md

 * Images are loaded
 * Images are resized to 32x32 pixels and stored in the **app/data/train-r** folder.
 * Dataset is split into train and validation data
 * A model with specific parameters is trained.
-The specific model and the specific parameters were selected after model evaluation was performed by using the **notebook.ipynb** Jupyter Notebook file.
+The specific model and the specific parameters were selected after model evaluation was performed by using the **custom.ipynb** Jupyter Notebook file stored in the **others** folder.
 * The model is saved under the filename **traffic_sign_classification_model.h5** in the **app/model** folder.

 This model is then loaded by the traffic sign classification web service to classify traffic signs.